samuel2002dias/Mobile-Development-PDM/README.md

 # Mobile Development Classes
+Mobile Development - Computer Science and Engineering at UBI

+This repository has:

- All practical stuff done during Mobile Development classes
+- All practical things done during Mobile Development classes.
+- Final project (Later)